expo/expo/docs/pages/eas-update/migrate-to-eas-update.md

 3. To ensure that updates are compatible with the underlying native code inside a build, EAS Update uses a new field named `runtimeVersion` that replaces the `sdkVersion` field in your project's app config (**app.json**/**app.config.js**).
 Remove the `expo.sdkVersion` property from your app config.

-4. To allow updates to apply to builds built with EAS, update your EAS config (**eas.json**) to have channel names.
+4. To allow updates to apply to builds built with EAS, update your EAS build profiles in **eas.json** to include channel names.
+These channels should replace any `releaseChannel` properties.
 We find it convenient to name the `channel` after the profile's name.
 For instance, the `preview` profile has a `channel` named `"preview"`.

    ```json
    {